syncfusion-content/blazor-docs/blazor/visual-studio-code-integration/visual-studio-code-extensions/download-and-installation.md

 ---
 layout: post
 title: Download and Installation in Blazor - Syncfusion
-description: Check out the documentation for Download and Installation in Blazor
+description: Learn here about that how to download and installation in the Esssntial Syncfusion Blazor Components.
 platform: Blazor
 component: Common
 documentation: ug